This Vegan Baked Oatmeal with apples recipe makes for a healthy and filling breakfast for the whole family. Make it in just 15 minutes!

 Now grate in 2 apples with the peel on, and most of the toasted nuts (but save some for topping).
 Fold everything into the oats mixture.

-Transfer the mixture into the baking pan and level it out.
+Transfer the mixture to the baking pan and level it out.
 See what we did there?
-We could have just mixed everything in the baking pan and saved ourselves the cleaning of the bowl 🙂
+We could have just mixed everything in the baking pan and saved ourselves cleaning of the bowl 🙂

 Lastly, top the mixture in the baking pan with some diced apples and the reserved toasted nuts, then place the pan into the preheated oven and bake for about 30-35 minutes.